 EPA assumed that at most small construction sites, there would be no incremental costs of separating out the CESQG wastes.
 It is assumed that CESQG waste would be separated during routine site clean-up activities and disposed of in a container near the non-hazardous waste dumpsters on site.
 The cost of this separation is assumed to be negligible.
-For heavy construction companies, EPA assumed that an unskilled worker at \$13.60 per hour (\$8.50 per hour with an overhead rate of 1.6) would inspect sites and pick-up CESQG wastes periodically.
-One hour per week per company was assumed for a yearly cost of \$707 per company.
+For heavy construction establishments , EPA assumed that an unskilled worker at \$17.32 per hour would inspect sites and pick-up CESQG wastes periodically.
+One hour per week per establishment was assumed for a yearly cost of \$901 per establishment.